Canadore Launches Indigenous Interprofessional Cultural Safety Research Program

 If you are interested in developing your cultural safety strategy and training, please contact Patricia Chabbert at firstname.lastname@example.org or 705.474.7600, ext.
 5196.

 Canadore College trains people through applied learning, leadership

 For more information, please

-#Aboriginal #Collaboration #Continuing Education #Events #Experiential Learning #First Peoples' Centre #General #Health, Human, Wellness #Inclusion and Diversity #Indigenous Studies #New #Profile #Research #Student Life #The Village
+#Aboriginal #Collaboration #Continuing Education #Events #Experiential Learning #First Peoples' Centre #General #Health, Human, Wellness #Access and Inclusion #Indigenous Studies #New #Profile #Research #Student Life #The Village